 - Reading and relating modern self-help material to the scriptures

-In a nutshell, what I’m doing requires taking flak from the world.
+In a nutshell, what I’m doing eats up all my time.
+Further, it also requires taking flak from the world.
 Mainly from those who can’t see eye-to-eye with my vision.
-That isn’t anything new!
+Well, that isn’t anything new!
 Anyone who has done anything worthwhile with life has gone through what I’m facing.
 So, I’ve no regrets about anything because I’m peaceful and am living a purposeful life.

 Om Sri Matre Namaha.